intel/llvm/sycl/doc/Assert.md

 The property set is added to device binary descriptor whenever at least single translation unit was compiled with assertions enabled i.e. `NDEBUG` undefined.

+The property set is added by `sycl-post-link` tool depending on module metadata.
+Metadata is provided by Clang frontend.
+Metadata name is `is_assert_enabled`.

 ##### Compiling with assert enabled/disabled